 KEEPING AN EYE ON BRAIN INJURED PATIENTS

-Improved outcomes for brain injured patients
+assisting the medical staff in improving outcomes for brain injured patients

 The Need is for an automatic pupil reflex monitoring; assessing neurological status of brain injured patients.